opeik/tekken-handbook/Basics/Hit-Ranges-&-Blocking.md

 follow the same rules.
 Unlike 2D fighting games, Tekken uses four hit
 ranges: high, mid, special mid, and low.
 Since the air-game complexity of 2D fighting games has been removed, having only high and low hit ranges would make defending far too simple.
-By introducing mids, you have a good reason not to duck since mids are typically quite powerful.
+By introducing mids you have a good reason not to duck, since mids are typically quite powerful.

 *Click any video to open it in a new tab*.